humblelittlewolf/Iowa-Tourism/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Iowa Tourism's documentation!
+Welcome to Iowa's Tourist Attractions
 ========================================

 Contents: